 Welcome, welcome!!
-This year’s holiday how-to turned out to be so much more versatile than I thought it would be, lovies.
+This year’s grief in the holiday how-to turned out to be so much more versatile than I thought it would be, lovies.
 Wait till you see all the different directions you can go with these little sparkly, cinnamon charmers.

 - air dry clay